carbon-data-specification/Steering_Committee/rules_of_engagement.md

 >
 > The CDS Steering Committee approves by up or down vote the final specifications.
 >
->    Ensures alignment between working groups.
+> - Ensures alignment between working groups.
 >
->    Determines the allocation of resources (financial requests from LF Energy) will require a  Strategic Member sponsoring the request which goes to the LF Energy Governing Board.
+> - Determines the allocation of resources (financial requests from LF Energy) will require a  Strategic Member sponsoring the request which goes to the LF Energy Governing Board.
 >
 > Roles can be found on the next page

 #### Steering Committee
 Note:
 > A CDS SC (Steering Committee) is a group of General and Strategic members of LF Energy who have the required technical expertise, or know-how, to resolve rare disputes and ensure alignment or coordination between WGs and the goals/mission of the CDSC.
-It is the Steering Committee’s responsibility to advance the specification.
+> It is the Steering Committee’s responsibility to advance the specification.

-> CSDC is an autonomous group within the TAC structure ( similar to a TSC of a hosted project)
+> CSDC is an autonomous group within the TAC structure ( similar to a TSC of a hosted project).

 > It has the role of:
+>
->   Coordinate activities and discussions between working groups.
+> - Coordinate activities and discussions between working groups.
+>
->   Spin up and spin down working groups as appropriate.
+> - Spin up and spin down working groups as appropriate.
+>
->   Manage a release of the spec
+> - Manage a release of the spec

 The Project Charter describes the governance structure for the association.

 * One of the more important duties of the Steering Committee is the approval of the Specifications and other works produced as a consensus product of the Working Groups.

-The Steering Committee has delegated its authority to approve the published works of the Working Groups to the Organization Team.
-#### Organization Team

-The Organization Team should have a similarly clear structure when approving a Specification on behalf of the SC because they are acting as the SC would act in making these decisions.
-This structure need only be in place when acting on behalf of the SC although the rigor of the process is beneficial to the CDS as a whole when any decision that impacts the WGs (process changes, approvals of specifications, etc) are being made.

-1. The OT-Decision team is comprised of  a representative of the founding members of the CDS and has a single primary member representing each company.
+1. The Steering Committee is comprised of a representative of the founding members of the CDSC and has a single primary member representing each company.
-2. Each OT-Decision meeting is called on a regular interval, although this interval can be ad-hoc as long as the proper notice is given.
+2. Each Steering Committee meeting is called on a regular interval, although this interval can be ad-hoc as long as the proper notice is given.
-3. Proper notice of the OT-Decision meeting is given to its representatives including an agenda with the topics to be voted by the OT having been prepared with a proper notice period, typically one week.
+3. Proper notice of the Steering Committee (SC) meeting is given to its representatives including an agenda with the topics to be voted by the SC having been prepared with a proper notice period, typically one week.
-4. A meeting of the OT-Decision makers presumably has a quorum.
+4. A meeting of the Steering Committee makers presumably has a quorum.
-5. Motions are made and accepted by a vote of the designated OT-Decision members.
+5. Motions are made and accepted by a vote of the designated Steering Committee members.
 Members may debate the motion, make changes if thought fit, accept or reject the motion.
 It is an important principle that there is an opportunity for questions and clarifications of the motion in the process.
-6. The votes are taken only by the appointed representatives of the OT-Decision team.
+6. The votes are taken only by the appointed representatives of the Steering Committee.
 7. Minutes of the meeting are taken to record the votes and their outcomes.

-None of this need alter the overall mission and process of the OT.
-However, when decisions are made by the OT they should conform:
-* with the Decision mode rules which ensure all the members are notified in advance,
-* the materials being decided are available for review prior to the decisions,
-* a specifically designated decision maker makes the vote, and
-* the decisions are recorded in the minutes and archived.
+ Note:

-Specifications, especially important specifications, are subject to challenges from others.
+> Specifications, especially important specifications, are subject to challenges from others.
 Having a well understood, well documented, and neutral process for their creation and approval demonstrates consistency in process and makes the challenges much more complicated for those who might try to make mischief in the future.

 #### Communications Team